CrackerCat/Il2CppInspectorRedux/README.md

 - Comments for all IL string literal metadata pointers containing the value of the string
 - Names and types for some IL2CPP-specific data structures and functions
 - Names and typed signatures for all IL2CPP API functions that could be identified
+- (Redux only) Names for all static metadata fields (PrivateImplementationDetails)

 Example IDA C++ decompilation after applying Il2CppInspector (initialization code omitted for brevity):